cemery123/COMBAT/README.md

 ***
 ### Hello World
-Before starting, you need to set two environment variables `SLSFCORPUS` and `COVEXPXPLORE`,both of which point to your `reproduce/samplecorpus` file.
+Before starting, you need to set two environment variables `SLSFCORPUS` and `COVEXPEXPLORE`,both of which point to your `reproduce/samplecorpus` file.
 In subsequent operations, you need to put the test models into this folder so that Simulink can quickly and accurately find the files you need

 If you have questions about setting environment variables, please visit the official *[Mathworks website](https://ww2.mathworks.cn/help/matlab/ref/setenv.html?lang=en)*